 About the Monthly Reading into History Book Club

-Each month families read a historical fiction or nonfiction book and participate in on-line discussions with authors, educators, and other families.
-Get ideas for discussion, ask authors questions, and visit the History Detectives blog!
-At the end of each month, families can attend a Book Wrap event where they will share reactions to the book, see cool museum artifacts and documents related to the book, meet other history detectives, and even the authors!
-Past authors have included Walter Dean Myers, Neela Vaswani, and Donna Jo Napoli.
+Each month families read a historical fiction or nonfiction book together at home.
+At the end of each month, families can attend a Book Wrap event where they will share reactions to the book, see cool museum artifacts and documents related to the book, and meet other history detectives and special guests!
+Past guests have included authors Walter Dean Myers, Avi, Neela Vaswani, and Donna Jo Napoli.